Mariska Karasz: Artistic career

 In 1947, during the rise of American studio craft and abstract expressionism, Karasz began creating embroidered wall hangings.
 She exhibited her work in museums and galleries across the county, in over 50 solo shows during the 1950s.

 She also authored the book Adventures in Stitches in 1949 (republished in an expanded version in 1959), an influential book on creative needlework, and served as guest needlework editor for House Beautiful from 1952 to 1953.
 Karasz has been frequently left out of contemporary accounts of craft history.
 Her contributions had mostly been forgotten by the end of the 20th century, a phenomenon common to female artists.
-The feminist reexamination of embroidery in the 1970s, as demonstrated by Judy Chicago's The Dinner Party, was even unable to address this omission.“Stitchery,” as creative embroidery has come to be called, continues to be of interest to artists and hobbyists.
+The feminist artist's reexamination of embroidery in the 1970s, as demonstrated by Judy Chicago's The Dinner Party, was even unable to address this omission.“Stitchery,” as creative embroidery has come to be called, continues to be of interest to artists and hobbyists.
 Books such as David B. Van Dommelen’s Decorative Wall Hangings: Art with Fabric (1962), and Jacqueline Enthoven’s The Stitches of Creative Embroidery (1964) pay homage to Karasz’s instrumental role in the medium’s revival.

+Mariska Karasz created clothing and art that is represented in the following collections: Art Institute Chicago, Metropolitan Museum of Art, Smithsonian American Art Museum, Baltimore Museum of Art, Cooper Hewitt, Smithsonian Design Museum.

 The first retrospective of her work took place at the Georgia Museum of Art from January 20 to April 15, 2007.
 In 2010 her work was included in the exhibition "Textiles Recycled/Reimagined" at the Baltimore Museum of Art.

+At the Crossing Borders Central European Women in the Arts, International Symposium held on the 26th of January 2024, Ashley Callahan presented "Bringing Modernism from Budapest to New York: Sisters Ilonka and Mariska Karasz" a recording of her presentation is available on YouTube.

+Her work "Breeze" was included in the exhibit "Subversive, Skilled, Sublime: Fiber Art by Women", held at the Smithsonian American Art Museum and Renwick Gallery, from May 31, 2024-January 5, 2025.